lukedavisseo/structured-data-extractor/README.md

 # STRUDEX (A STRUctured Data EXtractor)

-I suck at writing readme docs so this will improve in the future but for now, this is what I have.

 This Python script extracts structured data from web pages and exports them to CSV.

 ## Instructions